bictorv/chaosnet-bridge/NCP.md

 `LOS `*reason*
 line given to the user program, and the socket is closed.

-When a response is received from the destination host, it is either an OPN or CLS packet.
+When a response is received from the destination host, it is either an ANS, OPN or CLS packet.
 The NCP informs the user program by writing on its socket:

+`ANS `*%o* *len*
+*data*

+where *%o* is the (octal) source address of the ANS packet, and *len* is the length of the following *data*.

 `OPN Connection to host `*%o*` opened`